phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.22 - trace plotting nanslice bugfix

+* fix bug in plotting MCMC trace plots when any given chain is all nans.

 ### 2.3.21 - estimators phase-bin bugfix

 * fix bug resulting in a nanslice error when phase_bin is enabled within estimators resulting in a single entry in any given bin.
 Now, sigmas will be ignored within the estimator in these cases with a warning in the logger.